The French Capital in a Nutshell: 24 Hours in Paris

 • 6:30 - 8:30 PM: 🥗 Enjoy a one Michelin star Mediterranean meal at Mavrommatis (2 hr)

-• 9:11 - 10:30 PM: 🚉 Paris to London transit via the Eurostar train line (2 hr 19 min)
+• 9:11 - 10:30 PM: 🚉 Return back to London from via the Eurostar train service (2 hr 19 min)

 How to Get from London to Paris?